 WORKPLACE HARASSMENT: Companies are encouraged to review workplace policies on respectful treatment and freedom from harassment policies to ensure that these policies extend to independent contractors.
 Companies should ensure these policies are available to independent contractors and that independent contractors know how to reach an HR contact who will investigate reported harassment.

 ✦ ✦ ✦

-Thank you!
-We are grateful to Quinn Heraty for her counsel, and to the countless AIR members and station representatives who consulted on early drafts of this code or helped shape the final iteration of the 2019 and 2020 revisions, including, but by no means limited to:
+We are grateful to Quinn Heraty for her guidance and contributions, and to the countless AIR members and station representatives who consulted on early drafts of this code or helped shape the final iteration of the 2019 and 2020 revisions, including, but by no means limited to:

 Ibby Caputo, Mable Chan, Matt Frassica, Ruxandra Guidi, Sally Herships, Jeff Lunden, Candice Ludlow, Karen Michel

 Representatives from the following networks advised on early drafts of this code: APM, Audible, Gimlet, KCRW, Marketplace Productions, Midroll, NPR, Pineapple Street Media, PRNDI, PRX, This American Life, WNYC Additional Resources: This code was designed to reflect the concerns and needs of freelancers working in audio.
 Additional resources that may be valuable to freelancers in audio and other mediums include:

 - Writers Guild of America’s Minimum Basic Contract

 - Editorial Freelancers Association Code of Fair Practice